From the FTC to Amazon, and even Jimmy Fallon, everyone’s talking about fake reviews.

 In addition, remember that the people who get paid to write reviews are incentivized to write positive reviews, as demonstrated by the FTC’s claims.
 Take care if you see too many reviews that don’t mention any drawbacks.
 (Let’s face it, no one, and almost no thing, is perfect!)

-3. See how many reviews the person has written (And in what time period)
+3. See how many reviews the person has written

 If someone has posted hundreds of reviews in one day, buyers should without a doubt beware.